 - Very close to the Quinta (5-10 minutes by car or shuttle) are magnificent sandy beaches which stretch south for 36 kilometres from Caparica to Cabo Espichel.

-- The area is a haven for golf enthusiasts: it boasts two acclaimed championship golf courses at Aroeira, just 10 minutes away from the Quinta.
+- The area is a heaven for golf enthusiasts: it boasts two acclaimed championship golf courses at Aroeira, just 10 minutes away from the Quinta.

 - The historic city of Sintra - two fantastically bizarre Moorish-style palaces, decorated with exotic furnishings, with fabulous views on clear days.